BitcoinDesign/Guide/guide/how-it-works/wallet-privacy.md

    layout = "float-right-desktop -background -shadow"
 %}

 Internet service providers and similar services that handle data in transit may be able to gather or infer information about the user from the traffic.
 Tools like [VPNs](https://en.wikipedia.org/wiki/Virtual_private_network) and [Tor](https://en.wikipedia.org/wiki/Tor_(network)) can prevent this by adding additional layers of encryption and masking user activity.
-Keep in mind that using Tor provides better privacy, but can noticeably slow down the experience (especially initial startup).
+Keep in mind that using Tor provides better privacy but can noticeably slow down the experience (especially initial startup).

 </div>